CCNHuntLab/continuous-rdm-task/README.md

 section of the function `crdm_play_session` where the tones are created via the loop over the entries of `session.blocks(iBlock).audSequence` (e.g., you can loop over a vector with durations instead).

-## Requirements
+# Requirements
-- You need MATLAB and Psychtoolbox to run this code.
+You need MATLAB and Psychtoolbox to run this code.
 Everything else is included.
 The code was developed using **MATLAB R2019b**.

+# Contributors
+Maria Ruesseler, Laurence Hunt: wrote the initial version and core functions

+Layla Stahr: adapted the code to run an auditory paradigm in the background

+Lilian Weber: refactored the code into its current form